How to Groom a Shetland Sheepdog

 Take your undercoat rake and part the coarse, wavy fur on the hind legs to get the deep mats out.

-When it gets really thick in the winter, you can use the thinning shears on the bushy rump to reduce matting.
+When it gets really thick, use the thinning shears on the bushy rump to reduce matting.

 You should be able to get your brush through the hind legs and tail without running into knots.
 If not, you have more work to do.